russelldb/riak_core/docs/ring_claim.md

 - vnodes at the tail of the partition list, should not be mapped to the same physical nodes as vnodes at the front of the partition list (i.e. the above property must hold as the tail wraps around to the start);
 - there should be an even distribution of vnodes across the physical nodes;
 - transitions from one cluster state to another should minimise the number of transfers required;
-- the failure of any physical node should lead to an even distribution of fallback nodes across the remaining physical nodes;
 - all coverage plans should be evenly spread across the physical nodes (so that expensive queries don't cause a subset of slow nodes);
-- the above properties should be upheld if nodes are added one-by-one, or joined in bulk.
+- the above properties should be upheld if nodes are added one-by-one, or joined in bulk;
+- vnodes should be generally be spaced as a far as possible, not just minimally.

 Each of these properties will be examined in turn, and the explanation of those properties will hint at both how Riak may fail to meet some of these properties, and how that failure could be resolved.
 The specific problems in Riak and the proposed solution will be explained in a later section.